This article provides a high level summary of the potential advantages and disadvantages of using a collective investment.

 - Base cost of investment for CGT purposes is revalued on death.

-- Able to use personal or trustee CGT annual exempt amount to reduce gains.
+- Able to use personal or trustee CGT annual exempt amount to reduce taxable gains.

 - Unused losses can be carried forward indefinitely (provided that they are registered).